 Each Scout receives a Class B uniform after they join the Pack.

 When and where do you meet?

 Pack meetings are generally 6:30 PM on the third Tuesday of each month during the school year.
-With the exception of special occasions, Pack meetings are in the Sunrise Valley Elementary School cafeteria.
 Check the calendar for upcoming events.

 Dens typically meet separately from the Pack once or twice a month.

 New Scout Den assignments are determined by the leaders and parents because we are volunteer run.
 1st Graders are assigned to a Tiger Den, 2nd Graders are assigned to a Wolf Den, 3rd Graders are assigned to a Bear Den, 4th Graders are assigned to a Webelos I Den, and 5th Graders are assigned to a Webelos II (also known in our Pack as Arrow of Light or "AOL") Den.

 Kindergarten and 1st graders (Lions and Tigers) require shared leadership, meaning parents all join in the leadership of the Dens.